-This century-old brand has a well-earned reputation for making some of the best shoes and boots in the market.
+This century-old brand has a well-earned reputation for making some of the best shoes and boots on the market.
 Red Wing’s shoemaking roots run deep, with over four generations perfecting this craft since 1905.
-The Women’s Gloria boot introduced in 1926 made its way into people’s hearts with its 15.5-inch tall frame and impeccably built for outdoor activities like camping, hiking, and touring.
+The Women’s Gloria boot, introduced in 1926, made its way into people’s hearts with its 15.5-inch tall frame and impeccably built for outdoor activities like camping, hiking, and touring.

 Another iconic creation by Red Wing came in the form of the rugged 877 Moc Toe boots, which have been worn by millions of American men since its launch in 1952.
 With one such remarkable invention after another, Red Wing rose to great heights, becoming an American staple for its leather work boots.

 What We Like and Don’t Like About Red Wing Shoes

 Although best-known for its leather boots, Red Wing’s product line also includes oxfords, chukkas, hiking boots as well as lifestyle footwear.
 The company operates six manufacturing locations, of which three are located in the U.S in Red Wing, Minnesota, Potosi, Missouri, and Danville, Kentucky.
 Their American Heritage line of footwear is crafted in the U.S. following the traditional, authentic, and original Red Wing way of making footwear.

 Believe it or not, it takes over 230 steps to build every pair of Red Wing Heritage shoes by hand.
 It begins with tanning the leather to make it either oil-tanned, smooth finished, Nubuck, or vegetable-tanned at their in-house facilities.